 Sad Sam pitched four years for Washington, rebounding nicely with a 17-7 (2.84) in 1928, despite the Senators finishing 26 games out of first place.
-After a 9-9 year in 1928, his hopes for another strong season in 1929 were dashed when he sprained his back on May 22.
+His hopes for another strong season in 1929 were dashed when he sprained his back on May 22.
 He returned to Woodsfield for a month and next started in early July.
 He finished the season with a 9-9 mark and a 3.92 ERA.
 Owner Clark Griffith signed him again for 1930, but to a "bonus contract" based on incentives.
-Right as the season began, Jones ran afoul of manager Walter Johnson, something of an irony considering that "the Big Train" was Jones' childhood hero.
+Right as the season began, Jones ran afoul of manager Walter Johnson.
 Accused of "speaking out of turn" (New York Times) and displaying what Johnson termed "not the proper attitude" (Washington Post), Johnson sent Jones back to Washington while the Senators traveled from Boston to Philadelphia.
 The rift didn't last long, though, and Jones was back in a few days.
 Jones was what we could call a "difficult sign" during his years in D.C., but in this case it was perhaps Johnson who "possibly may have been a little harsh" in the words of Post correspondent Frank H Young.
 Perhaps the bonus clause worked; he won 15 and lost seven (with a 4.07 ERA).

-In 1931, Jones was 9-10, and in December the Senators traded him and Irving "Bump" Hadley to the White Sox for Carl Reynolds and Johnny Kerr.
+In 1931, Jones was 9-10, and in December the Senators traded him and Irving "Bump" Hadley to the White Sox for Carl Reynolds, Jackie Hayes and Johnny Kerr.
 The Washington Post said that Jones "undoubtedly is nearing the end of his career."
 He would turn 40 during the summer of 1932.

 In the years after baseball, Jones prospered in his hometown as president of the board of directors of the Woodsfield Savings and Loan Co., and was active in Presbyterian Church and Masonic circles.
-Sam suffered an illness that lingered and then took his life on July 20, 1966, just 20 days before his 50th wedding anniversary.
+Sam suffered an illness that lingered and he died on July 6, 1966, just 20 days before his 50th wedding anniversary.

 The Associated Press obituary explained the origin of his nickname, "Sad Sam, the Cemetery Man," as emanating from "a new sportswriter whose only acquaintance with the pitcher was watching him from the press box.
 The dour features of the pitcher at that distance completely hid the twinkle in his eye."
 The story deemed him a "whimsical and quietly humorous man, brimful of quips and backwoods humor."